-Boiled Green Beans Recipe with Butter Glaze: Amazingly simple boiled fresh green beans that are coated in a delicious butter glazed and then seasoned with sea salt and fresh cracked pepper.
+This Boiled Green Beans Recipe with Butter Glaze is amazingly simple fresh green beans that are cooked and coated in a delicious butter glazed and then seasoned with sea salt and fresh cracked pepper.

 I know this Boiled Green Beans Recipe with Butter Glaze is beyond simple, but sometimes it’s the easiest dishes that can bring out the most joy.
 For me this recipe reminds me of my childhood a bit, because I always remember my mom outside watching us runaround while she picked fresh green beans and threw them into a pot.

 Cooking green beans may seem like a no brainer but believe it or not we cook green beans different nowadays as I like a much firmer greener green bean, but the taste is still there.

 My mom and I actually even trim the green beans different as well lol, mom I promise your’s are still great!
 I remember when I was working at a country club in St. Louis I had to trim like 50 pounds of fresh green beans so there I was picking them with my hands…

 Well, chef didn’t like that so he taught me how to line up then ends and snip’em off with one slice.
 That was the end of my picking green beans tenure, finished with a slice.
 I do have to admit, it’s a much faster process, sorry mom.

 Next for how to cook green beans is, well, boiling them.
 Instead of putting them picked in a pot, then filling them with water and bringing them to a boil, I instead bring the water to a boil first.

 Doing this will ensure my fresh green beans only cook for a few minutes and remain nice and firm.
 There is nothing worse than mushy over cooked green beans!

 Once the water is boiling, add enough salt to it so that it tastes like the ocean, which is a tip one of my old chefs game me.
 You add a lot of salt to the water to help keep the color of the beans as well as season them.
 Do it!